Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 Palantir’s CEO, Alexander Karp, noted that the Q4 results continued to impress, emphasising that the company’s early assumptions about the widespread adoption and accessibility of large language models had proven correct and contributed to substantial growth.
 He also described the results as part of a long-term vision, stating that Palantir is in the early stages of a multi-year revolution for which the company has been preparing for over two decades.

-For 2025, Palantir issued an optimistic forecast, expecting revenue in the range of 3.74-3.76 billion USD, equivalent to a year-on-year growth of approximately 31%.
+For 2025, Palantir issued an optimistic forecast, expecting revenue in the range of 3.74–3.76 billion USD, which is equivalent to a year-on-year growth of approximately 31%.
 This guidance significantly exceeded analysts’ consensus estimates, reflecting confidence in the steady demand for the company’s AI platforms and software.

 US commercial revenue was projected to reach 1.07 billion USD, representing a 54% increase compared with 2024.
 In addition, management forecast adjusted operating profit in the range of 1.55–1.57 billion USD and adjusted free cash flow of 1.05–1.70 billion USD.
 They also forecast to maintain both GAAP operating profit and net income in each quarter of 2025.